varchasva-tiwari/whereby-app/use_cases.md

 	12. Team members can record screen
 	13. Picture in picture
 	14. Host can ask anyone to unmute mic
-	15. Host can mute mic of any
+	15. Host can mute mic of any member
 	16. Host can mute all mics (except his own)
 	17. Host can ask anyone to turn camera on
 	18. Host can turn off camera of any member